-The survey is implemented using Computer Assisted Telephone Interviewing, using a modular approach, which allows for modules to be dropped and/or added in different waves of the survey.
-Survey data collection started at the end of April 2020 and households are called back every three to four weeks for a total of seven survey rounds to track the impact of the pandemic as it unfolds and inform government action.
+Survey data collection started at the end of April 2020 and households are called back every four weeks for a total of twelve survey rounds to track the impact of the pandemic as it unfolds and inform government action.

 Policy briefs household COVID-19 monitoring survey

-- Table of indicators household COVID monitoring survey, round 1, round 2
+- Table of indicators household COVID monitoring survey: Round 1-9

 Data for phone monitoring surveys